+Policy MBL 4.2 Parking

+New development should provide sufficient off-road parking spaces such that development does not result in increased on-road parking.
+Development must achieve adopted County car parking standards as a minimum.

 Policy MBL 4.3 Improved public rights of way

-Where appropriate, development proposals which improve public rights of way, including signage, maintenance, retention and accessibility for users will be supported, as will proposals to enhance rights of way as green corridors in the living landscape.
+Improvements to public rights of way will be supported, as will proposals to enhance rights of way as green corridors in the living landscape..

 5) Renewable energy

+Evidence and Justification

 A70.
 The sustainability of our Parish may be further improved if steps are taken to make better use of sustainable energy.
 The recent conversion of Magdalen Laver village hall to renewable power, using air source heat pumps and solar panels, sets a good example.
-The NPPF, paragraph 97, encourages renewable energy technologies subject to various criteria to protect the landscape, buildings and the amenities enjoyed by users of neighbouring properties.
+The NPPF, paragraph 97, encourages renewable energy technologies subject to various criteria to protect the landscape, buildings and the amenities enjoyed by users of

+neighbouring properties.